agility/CustomFields/README.md

 2. [Color Picker field](colorpicker) - Allows editors to select a color from a color-picker and save the value as rgba/hex

 ## How it Works
-On load, the **Content Manager** will check for the existence of a a single **Input Form Customization JS file**.
+On load, the **Content Manager** will check for the existence of a a single **Custom Fields JS file**.
 If one has been set, the JS will be executed and consequently register each Custom Field declaration you have within the file.
 This will tell the **Content Manager** which custom fields are available for use, and allow you add a custom field to any content/module definition.

 When a custom field is rendered within a content/module input form in the browser, your custom code is executed.
 A custom field typically includes your registration JS function (including the code that is executed when the field is rendered) and a reference to an HTML file representing your presentation layer.

-## Setup
+## Getting Started

-### Register an Input Form Customization JS File
+### Register the URL for your Custom Fields
-You **must** have an **Input Form Customization** JS file referenced in the Content Manager.
-This can be found in **Settings > Development Framework**.
+You **must** have a **Custom Fields Script URL** set in the Content Manager.
+This can be found in **Settings > UI Extensions**.

 ![custom field input form customization](screenshots/custom-field-input-form-customization.png?raw=true "Input Form Customization File")

-First thing you need to decide is whether your JS file will be stored and managed within Agility (via Inline Code) or hosted externally.

-**Inline Code:**
-- Built-in code editor within the browser
-- Code stored in high availability Agility CDN over a dynamic URL
-- Has version history

-**Custom Script URL:**
-- Can be deployed anywhere
-- Easier to intergrate into source control and CI/D pipelines
-- Use your own IDE
+**`EXAMPLE`** - You can load and evaluate a handful of custom fields defined in this repository by setting your **Custom Fields Script URL** to `https://agility.github.io/CustomFields/custom-fields.js`.

 #### Input Form Customization File Format
 This file is comprised of one or more custom field function declarations and its registration.